 - Passengers, especially children, can easily open the doors and fall out of a moving vehicle.
-The doors can be unlocked and opened while the vehicle is moving.
 The chance of being thrown out of the vehicle in a crash is increased if the doors are not locked.
-So, all passengers should wear seat belts properly and the doors should be locked whenever the vehicle is driven. - Young children who get into unlocked vehicles may be unable to get out.
+So. all passengers should wear safety belts properly and the doors should be locked whenever the vehicle is driven. - Young children who get into unlocked vehicles may be unable to get out.
 A child can be overcome by extreme heat and can suffer permanent injuries or even death from heat stroke.
-Always lock the vehicle whenever leaving it.

-• Outsiders can easily enter through an unlocked door when you slow down or stop the vehicle.
-Locking the doors can help prevent this from happening.
+Always lock the vehicle whenever leaving it. - Outsiders can easily enter through an unlocked door when slowing or stopping the vehicle.
+Lock the doors to help prevent this from happening.